k8shell-io/docs/docs/concepts/overview/index.md

 ## Core Platform Services

+* **Operator** - Controls the lifecycle of workspaces and their underlying Kubernetes resources.
+It watches for custom Workspaces resources, applies the desired state, and ensures consistency across provisioning, updates, and teardown.
 * **Identity** – Handles user authentication, authorization, and mapping between external identity providers (OAuth, OIDC, LDAP) and K8shell accounts.
+* **Session** - Manages user access sessions, including session creation, tracking, and expiration.
+It coordinates with the Identity service to validate active sessions, and records activity metadata for audit and observability purposes.
 * **Provisioner** – Creates and managing user workspaces within the Kubernetes cluster based on defined blueprints.
 * **k8shelld** – The in-workspace daemon that exposes gRPC-based services to handle shell sessions, port-forwards, file transfers, and SSH agent communication within each workspace.